4-bytes/Mini-Dungeons/README.md

 # About
 ![Title](https://github.com/4-bytes/Mini-Dungeons/blob/master/gifs/title.gif)

 MiniDungeons is a fast-paced and action-packed 2D arcade-style shooting game where the main objective is to adventure as deep into the dungeon as possible and progress through a variety of levels with varying complexity and challenges.
-The game features include a number of different playable characters, some are locked from the start of the game.
+The gameplay features include a number of different playable characters, some that will be locked from the start.
+As the player progresses through the game, they will be able to unlock new characters to play as.
 There are also a wide variety of enemies that can be encountered, each has its own unique behaviours and characteristics.
 The rooms in a dungeon are procedurally generated, and these rooms may have enemies, traps or chests that can be interacted with.
-The further into the dungeon the player explores, the levels increase in difficulty.
+The further into the dungeon the player explores, the rooms increase in difficulty.
 This game was inspired by Enter the Gungeon, The Binding of Isaac and Soul Knight.

 # Screenshots